JosephPVera/Localized-States/readme.md

 The package contains a serie of scripts designed to perform a post-analysis when working with point defects in VASP.
 Their main functionalities are focused on:
 - Plotting the Kohn-Sham states
-- Plotting how localized the Kohn-Sham states, created by the defects, are in the gap (using the DOS projected on s, p, and d orbitals.
+- Plotting how localized the Kohn-Sham states are in the gap (using the DOS projected on s, p, and d orbitals).
 - Additionally, other useful scripts are included.

 ## 1. Guide to reading files in relation to figures